 - New microwaves have the most up-to-date smart features.

 - It is more expensive in the long run to repair a microwave than it is to buy a new one.
-Save yourself the hassle of trying to find discontinued replacement parts on the internet.
+I recommend saving yourself the hassle of finding discontinued replacement parts on the internet.
 Treat yourself to a new model!

 Conclusion